andypern/demos/spark-streaming-m7/README.md

 If you really insist on running this on another type of node/cluster, you will need to spend some time getting all the pre-req's taken care of manually.
 These steps are not meant to be verbose, and assume you know what you are doing.
 Here's what you need:

+* If using a single-node cluster, you MUST have at least 3 cpu cores.
+If using a multi-node cluster, you'll need to manually launch sharkserver2 on a different node from the spark-streaming app.
 * MapR 3.0.3 , with m7 license.
 Other versions will require an EBF patch (available internally only)
 * localhost/loopback mounts are working.
 * mapr-hbase should be installed on all nodes (so that the HBASE client jars are in place)